Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

 \subsubsection{Effectiveness of Operator Feedback in Lifelong Self-Adaptation for Dealing with Drift of Adaptation Spaces.}

 To answer EQ3, we leverage the results presented above for the 24 scenarios.

 Figure\,\ref{fig: utility total total} summarises the effect on the utility of the system over all scenarios for the pre-defined classifier with LSA with and without operator feedback.
 The difference of 0.11 in the mean utility (mean 0.79 with operator feedback and 0.68 without) shows that operator feedback contributes substantially to the utility of a self-adaptive system that faces drift of adaptation options.
+With a significance level of 0.05, the result of a Mann-Whitney U test supports the hypothesis that the utility of the evolving classifier with LSA and operator feedback is higher than the utility of the evolving classifier with LSA without operator feedback (p-value 0.000).

-Figure\,\ref{fig: rsm total 2} summarises the effect of operator involvement on the \rsm.
-The results for \rsm\ confirm the important role of the operator in dealing with drift of adaptation options for lifelong self-adaptation.
+Figure\,\ref{fig: rsm total total} summarises the effect of operator involvement on the \rsm.
+The results for \rsm\ confirm the important role of the operator in dealing with a drift of adaptation spaces in self-adaptive systems.
 The difference in the mean of \rsm\ is 0.11 lower with operator feedback (mean 0.07 without operator feedback and 0.18 with feedback).
+With a significance level of 0.05, the result of a Mann-Withney U test supports the hypothesis that the \rsm\ of the evolving classifier with LSA and operator feedback is less than the \rsm\ of the evolving classifier with LSA without operator feedback (p-value 0.000).

-The boxplots also show that the interquartile ranges (i.e., the range between the 25 and the 75 percentile) for both metrics is substantially smaller for the classifier with operator feedback ([0.80, 0.82], i.e., 0.02 versus [0.64, 0.83], i.e., 0.19 for utility and [0.00, 0.13] versus [0.00, 0.33] for \rsm).
+The boxplots also show that the interquartile ranges (i.e., the range between the 25 and the 75 percentile) for both metrics are substantially smaller for the classifier with operator feedback ([0.80, 0.82], i.e., 0.02 versus [0.64, 0.83], i.e., 0.19 for utility and [0.00, 0.13] versus [0.00, 0.33] for \rsm).
 This shows that the classifier with operator feedback provides high-quality decisions in most of the adaptation cycles, which is not the case for the classifier without operator feedback.
-A Mann-Whitney U statistical test\,\cite{MacFarland2016} for the data of the two metrics (utility and \rsm) shows that the distribution of the classifier with operator feedback is significantly better than the classifier without operator feedback with a probability of 1.000 for both metrics.

 \paragraph{Conclusion.} In answer to EQ3, we can conclude that operator feedback is particularly effective in dealing with drift of adaptation spaces; in fact operator feedback is essential.